guidogz/RADIO/docs/14UsingRADIO.rst

-Supplementary Material B - Guide to Using RADIO.py
+Supplement B - Guide to Using RADIO.py
 ===================================